satya-sudo/Hackathon/README.md

     - The employee
     - The employer
 - The employer is the one who posts the job/gig
-- The employee is the one who does the job
+- The employee is the one who does the job/gig
 - Once the employer posts the job/gig  the system automatically assigns the job t one of the employee in the job/gig site depending upon the job type
 - then The empployee can either accept or deny the gig/job after contacting the employer